nhonx/jquery-multi-select-paragraph/README.md

 # jquery-multi-select-paragraph
- JQuery plugin allow tủninh a list of <p> paragraphs into a multiselect list.
+ JQuery plugin allow turning a list of <p> paragraphs into a multiselect list.
 ## Usages:
  - Put your paragraphs in a div element.
 Currently we only support single list of paragraph (no nesting)
  - Call $("#div").pselect();